-🕉️ Mythology
+Mythology

 Another version speaks of a bride who vanished from her wedding carriage when bandits attacked.
 No trace remained.
-Locals built a shrine at that spot, venerating her as the “virgin goddess who disappeared.
+Locals built a shrine at that spot, venerating her as the virgin goddess who disappeared.

-From a historian’s perspective, the Alopi Devi Temple represents a rare continuity of worship that blends mythic origins with verifiable historical developments.
+The Alopi Devi Temple represents a rare continuity of worship that blends mythic origins with verifiable historical developments.
 References to the sacred site appear in 17th- and 18th-century regional records related to Alopibagh, a locality named after the deity, even though legend obscures the temple’s exact foundation date.

 The structure saw further expansion and embellishment in the early 19th century, notably under Maharani Baizabai Scindia, whose renovations reinforced the temple’s role as a Shakti worship center during the British colonial period.